SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/README.md

 Now what thoese function do?

 Well ClearScreen should be pretty self explanatory and so should OutputString too.
+How could the researcher come to the conclusion that that variable is of type EFI_SIMPLE_TEXT_OUTPUT_PROTOCOL? well probably he saw the guid bytes in the debugger.

+Now what about the last function ?

 =============================================================================